edgexfoundry/edgex-go/docs/security/Ch-SecretStore.rst

 Currently the EdgeX Foundry secret store is implemented with `Vault <https://www.vaultproject.io/>`_, a HashiCorp open source software product.

 Vault is a tool for securely accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, database credentials, service credentials, or certificates.
 Vault provides a unified interface to any secret, while providing tight access control and multiple authentication mechanisms (token, LDAP, etc.).
-Vault adds on key rolling, revocation rules, time-to-live accesss tokens, secure storage, Shamir Secret Sharing based unlocking mechanism, high availability and detailed auditing.
+Vault adds on key rolling, revocation rules, time-to-live access tokens, secure storage, Shamir Secret Sharing based unlocking mechanism, high availability and detailed auditing.

-Vault can use seceral backend systems (filesystem, databases, Consul, Etcd, S3, Azure, etc.) to securely store every sensitive asset.
+Vault can use several backend systems (filesystem, databases, Consul, Etcd, S3, Azure, etc.) to securely store every sensitive asset.
 The current EdgeX Foundry implementation of Vault is using `Consul <https://www.consul.io/>`_, another HashiCorp open source software product.
 Consul is a distributed service mesh to connect, secure, and configure services across any runtime platform and public or private cloud.
 Consul uses a consensus protocol to provide Consistency as defined by `CAP <https://en.wikipedia.org/wiki/CAP_theorem>`_.
 The consensus protocol is based on `"Raft: In search of an Understandable Consensus Algorithm" <https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf>`_.
 For a visual explanation of Raft, see The `Secret Lives of Data <http://thesecretlivesofdata.com/raft>`_.

-The seamless integration of Vault and Consul provides a strong yet simple infracstucture to setup a reliable high availability architecture (Vault failover nodes, Consul Clustering) for the EdgeX Foundry Security services in production.
+The seamless integration of Vault and Consul provides a strong yet simple infrastructure to setup a reliable high availability architecture (Vault failover nodes, Consul Clustering) for the EdgeX Foundry Security services in production.

 The key features of Vault are: